-Well, the British Junior Open has come and gone with Emily Whitlock breaking the Egyptian stranglehold on the tournament and winning the girls’ under-17 tournament for England.
+Well, the 2011 British Junior Open has come and gone with Emily Whitlock breaking the Egyptian stranglehold on the tournament and winning the girls’ under-17 competition for England.

 It was a fantastic performance in Sheffield and marks Emily as a player of formidable potential.